Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 If the issue concerns hardware, use `hw-probe` (if it's not available, please download [hw-probe](https://linux-hardware.org/?view=howto)), run it using the following command `sudo -E hw-probe -all -upload`, and add the URL link.

+**Installation logs**

+For problems during the installation with Calamares, include the following log file.

+> Please note that this file is only available in the Live session.

+- `~/.cache/calamares/session.log`

+For problems regarding partitioning, run the command `sudo lsblk > lsblk.txt` and include the generated file.

 **Boot logs**

 For problems with the distribution initialization process, include the following log files.